fauu/Kamite/README.md

     # matching chunk will be rejected entirely.
 See the "Filtering chunks"
     # section of the Readme
     rejectPatterns: […]
   }

+  # [RELOADABLE]
+  selection: {
+    # Synchronize the web browser selection with the chunk text selection.
+    # Necessasry when using browser addons that operate on selected text.
+    # This setting also enables the browser right-click context menu for
+    # selected chunk text.
+    autoHighlight: no
+  }

   # [RELOADABLE] A *list* of objects describing text replacement rules for